KoppulaDurgaPrasad/Basic_Front-End_Projects/README.md

 ---

+### 5. TIC-TAC-TOE
+A simple Tic-Tac-Toe game where players take turns marking `X` or `O` on a 3X3 grid.
+The goal is to form a winning pattern before the opponent does!
+*Features:*
+- Player vs Player mode
+- Automated win detection using JavaScript
+- Reset functionality to restart the game
+- Smooth and interactive gameplay

+*How to Run:*
+- Open Tic-Tac-Toe.html in any web browser

+---

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript

 ---

 ## Conclusion
 This  helped me strengthen my understanding of front-end web development.
 Building real-world projects  my coding skills and confidence in working with HTML, CSS, and JavaScript.